 A cumulative GPA of 3.0 or higher is required in all graduate-level courses.
 Additionally, a cumulative GPA of 3.0 is required in all 500-level dual-listed courses and 600-level courses that fulfill graduation requirements for the M.S.T.
 A grade of C or better must be earned in all graduate courses that fulfill graduation requirements for the M.S.T.

-The Seidman faculty has identified the following learning objectives for M.S.T students, and objectives are assessed regularly to ensure that they are being achieved
+The Seidman faculty have identified the following learning objectives for M.S.T students, and objectives are assessed regularly to ensure that they are being achieved.